Myth vs Fact: The Truth About Weight Loss and Nutrition

 Myth 1: Eating Fat Makes You Fat

-For decades, “low-fat” labels dominated supermarket shelves.
-But dietary fat doesn’t automatically become body fat.
-The key is choosing the right kinds of fat and eating them in sane portions.
+Dietary fat doesn’t automatically become body fat.
+The key is choosing the right kinds of fat and eating them in sensible portions.

 Fact: Healthy fats are essential for your body

-- Avocados – rich in monounsaturated fats that support heart health and satiety.
+- Avocados – monounsaturated fats supporting heart health and satiety.

-- Olive oil – a Mediterranean staple linked to longevity and reduced inflammation.
+- Olive oil – linked to longevity and reduced inflammation.

-- Fatty fish – salmon, mackerel, sardines deliver potent anti-inflammatory omega-3s.
+- Fatty fish – salmon, mackerel, sardines provide anti-inflammatory omega-3s.

 Myth 2: You Must Avoid Carbs to Lose Weight

-Low-carb trends can work short-term, but extreme restriction isn’t sustainable for most people.
+Low-carb trends may work short-term, but extreme restriction isn’t sustainable.

 Fact: Choose complex carbs over refined ones

-- Complex carbs: oats, brown rice, quinoa, sweet potatoes, whole-grain bread—slow digestion and steady energy.
+- Complex carbs: oats, brown rice, quinoa, sweet potatoes, whole-grain bread.

-- Refined carbs: white bread, pastries, sugary drinks—spike blood sugar then crash, increasing hunger.
+- Refined carbs: white bread, pastries, sugary drinks—spike blood sugar then crash.

 Myth 3: You Need 8 Glasses of Water a Day